rhyusarmiento/GE_Foraging/Readme.md

   - `"isBored"`
   - `"isHungry"`

-The phenotype contains an order of commands for which a state is create for each corispoindg command.
+The phenotype contains an order of commands for which a state is create for each corresponding command.
 Each new state is added to a `fillqueue` and the transition type `isDone` is set between itself and the next state.
 The last state in the phenotype sets its `isDone` transition to the first state, creating a loop.
-After which, iterate through the `fillqueue` to connect created states with remainding transition types.
+After which, iterate through the `fillqueue` to connect created states with remaining transition types.
 Each state connects to an existing state that the command list determines by iteration.
 The chosen state is the lasted created state of that state type.
 No two transition types for a state leads to the same state.
 This is done by decrementing through the list of available states of that type.

 ![Completed FSM](./AgentFSMVisual.png)